wenkaifool/SerialPorts/readme.txt

-This program is about serial ports communication with a UI in python.
+This program is about serial ports communication with a UI in python 3.8